-5.8.
-CA OR RA TERMINATION
+5.8 CA OR RA TERMINATION

-Before terminating its CA or TSA activities, DigiCert will:
+Unless otherwise addressed in an applicable agreement between DigiCert and a counterparty, before terminating its CA or TSA activities, DigiCert may:

 - 1. Provide notice and information about the termination by sending notice by email to its customers, Application Software Vendors, and cross-certifying entities and by posting such information on DigiCert's web site; and - 2.
 Transfer all responsibilities to a qualified successor entity.